Sturrus Technology Center

 This lab houses a new large format plotter, a 3D printer, and a new 3D scanner.

 Room 225 – Canteen Vending Student Lounge (350 sq. ft.)

 Students can access this room anytime they are in the Sturrus Technology Center to use vending machines or microwave ovens to heat their meals.

 Room 226 – DTE Energy Foundation Classroom (907 sq. ft.)

-A general purpose classroom sponsored by the DTE Energy Foundation, this room will be used for general education requirements that are part of Applied Technology degrees.
+A general purpose classroom sponsored by the DTE Energy Foundation, this room is used for general education requirements that are part of Applied Technology degrees.